 In little over a year, they released six Top Five singles – including California Dreamin’, the chart-topping Monday Monday, and Creeque Alley, which detailed their rise to fame – and four Top Five albums.

-One frigid winter in Manhattan, a song came to John Phillips in the middle of the night.
+One frigid winter in Manhattan, a song came to Phillips in the middle of the night.
 He woke up his young wife, Michelle, who was homesick for the West Coast, to help him finish writing California Dreamin’, one of the all-time sunniest songs of longing.

 Phillips was undoubtedly the architect behind their sound, although the group’s backing musicians included drummer Hal Blaine, Joe Osborn on bass, and Larry Knechtel on keyboards.